 \subsubsection{Particles}

-Let us first consider the case where sources are DM particles, as these should give the clearest trend on the impact of magnification bias.
-The full results for the $\Lambda$CDM case can be found in \cref{fig:fs8_lcdm_part}.
+We first consider the case in which sources are DM particles, as these should give the clearest trend on the impact of magnification bias.
+The full results for the $\Lambda$CDM case are shown in \cref{fig:fs8_lcdm_part}.

-In the standard analysis (RSD only), we see on the top row for the unlensed sample that we recover the expected value of $f\sigma_8$ within 1$\sigma$ statistical uncertainty.
-When lensing magnification is incorporated in the data, we clearly see that it has almost no impact in the first redshift bin at $z = 1.0-1.3$, but strongly shifts the estimation of $f\sigma_8$ at higher redshifts.
+In the standard analysis (RSD only), the top row for the unlensed sample shows that we recover the expected value of $f\sigma_8$ within or close to 1$\sigma$ statistical uncertainty.
+When lensing magnification is incorporated in the data, it clearly has almost no impact in the first redshift bin at $z = 1.0-1.3$, but strongly shifts the estimate of $f\sigma_8$ at higher redshifts.
 More precisely, magnification bias leads to an underestimation of the growth rate if it is not modelled.
-The shift on $f\sigma_8$ does not strictly increase with $s$, which makes sense as the most dominant term in the lensing correction is $\xi\e{lens-lens}$ that scales as $(5s-2)^2$ (see \cref{subsec:magnification_bias}).
+The shift on $f\sigma_8$ does not strictly increase with $s$, which makes sense as the most dominant term in the lensing correction is $\xi\e{lens-lens}$ , which scales as $(5s-2)^2$ (see \cref{subsec:magnification_bias}).
 This means that $s = 0$ should lead to a similar effect as $s = 0.8$, while $s = 0.4$ completely cancels the lensing effect.
 Then, the shift on the growth rate monotonically increases for $s > 0.8$.
-We see that at $z = 1.3-1.6$ and $z = 1.6-1.95$, the shift on $f\sigma_8$ for $s = 1.2$ reaches approximately 9\% and 11\% respectively, with respect to the unlensed case, while it is 5\% and 6\% for $s = 1$.
+At $z = 1.3-1.6$ and $z = 1.6-1.95$, the shift on $f\sigma_8$ for $s = 1.2$ reaches approximately 9\% and 11\%, respectively, with respect to the unlensed case, while it is 5\% and 6\% for $s = 1$.
 In the highest redshift bin, we find that the growth rate is not recovered within $1\sigma$ statistical uncertainty for $s \gtrsim 1$.